 Chances are you will feel very uncomfortable doing any of these small acts of out-of-the-norm behaviour.
 You may even break a sweat.
 You feel this discomfort because of the bonds of conformity, your instinct to be one with the crowd.
 But why do we conform?
 Why do we care so much about what other people think?

-There are two theories to conformity: the informational conformity theory and the normative conformity theory.
+There are two theories of conformity: the informational conformity theory and the normative conformity theory.

 Participants were told the study was about memory or general cognition, or something of the sort.
 For the first part of the study, the actors would choose the correct answers.
 The questions themselves were very simple and the correct answers were always obvious.
 On a predetermined signal by Asch, all the actors would then start to answer incorrectly, choosing the same false answer.
 At first, the participant would show signs of confusion, but as the actors continued to answer incorrectly, participants would become very pressured and feel a good deal of anxiety.
 Of Asch’s participants, 2/3 gave in and answered whatever the other ‘participants’ had answered, even though it was wrong.
 Of the 2/3, one-third of the participants, when taken out of the study and interviewed individually, refused to admit they had been following the lead of the other participants and insisted they were simply answering the right answer every time.